General Terms and Conditions for Management Consultants

-1.4 If any provision of these General Terms and Conditions is or becomes invalid, the other provisions and any contracts concluded pursuant to these provisions shall not be affected thereby.
+1.4 If any provision of these General Terms and Conditions is or becomes invalid, the other provisions and any contracts executed pursuant to these provisions shall not be affected thereby.
 The invalid provision shall be replaced by a provision which best corresponds to the intention and economic purpose of the invalid provision.

-2. Scope of Consulting Assignments / Representation
+2. Scope of consulting assignments / representation

 2.1 The scope of each particular consulting assignment shall be individually agreed by contract.

 2.2 The Agent shall be entitled to subcontract, in whole or in part, the services for which the Agent is responsible to third parties.
 Payment of said third parties shall be effected exclusively by the Agent.
 No contractual relationship of any kind shall exist between the Principal and said third party.